Man Dies After Police-Involved Shooting In Hudson Valley

 The stop was conducted in the area of Potter Avenue and Pierce Street.

-Immediately after stopping, the passenger exited the vehicle and fled on foot, according to Costa.
+Immediately after stopping, the passenger, now identified as 24-year-old Kamal Flowers of New Rochelle, exited the vehicle and fled on foot, according to Costa.

-After a brief foot pursuit, one of the officers fired his Taser, a struggle ensued and the man displayed a handgun and pointed it at one of the officers and attempted to fire, Costa said.
+After a brief foot pursuit, one of the officers fired his Taser, a struggle ensued and Flowers displayed a handgun and pointed it at one of the officers and attempted to fire, Costa said.

-The officer discharged his duty weapon at the man, striking him once, Costa said.
+The officer discharged his duty weapon at Flowers, striking him once, Costa said.

-Officers rendered medical assistance to the man, who was pronounced dead while being transported by ambulance to an area hospital.
+Officers rendered medical assistance to Flowers, who was pronounced dead while being transported by ambulance to an area hospital.

 The incident remains under investigation by the New Rochelle Police Department, the Westchester County District Attorney’s Office and the New York State Office of the Attorney General.